thtg88/laravel-docker-boilerplate/README.md

 `make stop` will stop the Docker container.

-`make start` will restart the Docker container.
+`make restart` will restart the Docker container.

 `make setup` will create the Laravel app.